-Michigan Woman Drives Into Oncoming Traffic In Fatal Car Crash And Kills Self, Critically Injures Four-Month Old Month
+Michigan Woman Drives Into Oncoming Traffic In Fatal Car Crash And Kills Self, Critically Injures Four-Month-Old

 “You could see her lights up the way.
 You could see people moving over and flashing (their lights).
 You could immediately tell she was driving really fast, 90 to 100 mph.
 At that point, you kind of realize she’s doing that on purpose.
 I saw her for at least three miles and she passed at least one turnaround…Why else would she going down the wrong expressway at 100m mph when no one was chasing her?”

 Reports have confirmed that Leitner was on probation for traffic violations in both Arenac and Bay counties before she died.
 In August, Arenac County Sheriff deputies had pulled over the 38-year-old in a 2007 Pontiac Grand Prix for the inappropriate use of a car lane.
-Her son Jordan was only seven days old at the time.
+Her son Jordan was only 7-days-old at the time.
 Court records asserted that the baby was left unsecured in a car seat.

 His mother was arrested on drunken driving charges.
 A person is said to be legally intoxicated in Michigan when the blood level hits 0.08.
 A person is deemed “super drunk” when the blood level reaches 0.17.
 The alcohol-testing device showed that Jessica Leitner’s blood level was at 0.27.